PROCESS & PRICING

 My approach involves capturing your most relaxed and open moment in every shot.
 Catching the sparkle in your eyes, your personality, confidence, getting good body language, and a great wardrobe.
 Your session is never rushed; I do not rapidly fire off.
 We shoot until we get the shot.
 I take a wide variety of expressions and angles to bring out the range of your personality.
 Combined with a little direction, I talk you through the entire process.
 As we go along, we review your shots on the camera LCD screen and on the computer monitor.
 We can make adjustments on the spot.
 You are able to relax, knowing we are getting the shots you want.
 Your photos should look like you while maintaining a professional standard.
 I aim to give you headshots that are an honest representation of you (at your best, of course), your personality, your age range and your type!

 We go through your photos together on my computer, edit them down.
 You get the entire photoshoot with all the high-res (300dpi) jpeg images (minus the ones with your eyes closed, etc).
 You can view them on your computer.
 You can get free online proofs to share with your agents and friends to get their input.
-You can get 4×6 prints to help narrow down your choices.
 With digital, you don’t need to get original 8×10 prints and scan them to make repros.
 Once you make your final choices, you can get them retouched.
 My objective is to give you images that you can use directly from the photoshoot without the need for Photoshop, but there are many cases where you may need to touch up a little to give the photo an extra “POP”.
 I refer you to a very skilled retoucher who I highly recommend.
 I am happy to help you select the appropriate shots and walk you through the entire process.
 PLEASE BRING A FLASH DRIVE FOR YOUR PHOTOS – 2GB MINIMUM.
-If you don’t have a flash drive, I will send your photos via WeTransfer.
+If you don’t have a flash drive, I can send your photos to you via WeTransfer.